Ib1za94/BankingApp/README.md

 > ⚠️ **Note:** This is a UI prototype built with mock data.
 Some features are static or partially implemented.
 The app focuses on architecture and design patterns rather than backend integration or production readiness.

+## 💡 About the Project

+This project was created as a pet project to demonstrate modern Android development using Jetpack Compose and clean architecture principles.
+The main focus was on building a visually appealing and well-structured banking app UI using mock data.

+I aimed to showcase my skills in:
+- Building Compose UI with Material Design 3
+- Creating a modular structure using MVVM
+- Designing reusable components
+- Navigating between screens with Navigation Component
+- Maintaining clean, readable, and scalable code

 ---

 ## 📱 Screenshots